Getting Started on Globus

 Go to subsection “Globus Plus”.

-Under “Select another organization” select option XSEDE Plus Sponsor.
-Select Join group.
-Once your request to join the group is approved (usually takes ~hour), you will receive an email to your primary identity (email account) listed under Accounts.
+Once your request to submit the application, you will receive an email to your primary identity (usually takes ~hour to your primary email account) listed under Accounts.
 As soon as you are accepted, you will be able to transfer between two Globus personal endpoints (i.e. your computer and your Jetstream VM)!

 Globus endpoints on HPC clusters

 If your company/institution has a Globus endpoint installed (this is a paid subscription), you should be able to search for it or consult your local documentation.
 For example, if you have access to IU clusters, you will have automatic access to the /N/dc2/scratch/username directory, and if you enter the path, you can also access your /N/dc2/project directories.
 Files here can be transferred to other global endpoints or your personal computer.